(con't from Part XXXII)

 Fugue subjects beginning on the mediant are probably not a large enough group to generalize about their treatment, however there seems to be no reason they cannot lead to a wholly satisfactory composition (the fugues from Op.
 19, 27, 29, and 30 are examples).

 So much for textbook theory.

 Starting on the mediant note can introduce a few complexities in counterpoint and harmonization, but these things have easy enough solutions.

 Strongly ambiguous tonality is not a good idea in a fugue subject because it limits the possibilities for counterpoint; what the fugue-writer needs to do is find a path between too much ambiguity and too little, but being unsure if the fugue starts in a major or minor key is usually "too little" [See blog, When We Have Art, Part II] -- the same problem can apply to subjects that start on the dominant of a minor key, unless the "sharp" 6th and 7th degrees of the scale appear.

-Those who discourage starting a fugue on the mediant usually cite the fact that the answer would have to begin on the leading tone, a 5th higher, which is "impossible" because tonic harmony prevails as the answer begins, dovetailed as it is with end of the subject; while the premise is good it does not take into consideration subjects which have a tail or final note pointing strongly to the dominant key, as this subject does.
+Those who discourage starting a fugue on the mediant usually cite the fact that the answer would have to begin on the leading tone, a 5th higher, which has an unprepared dissonance built upon a diminished triad; while the premise is good it does not take into consideration subjects which modulate to the dominant key.

-Here dominant harmony prevails at the conclusion of the subject, and we find the answer starting on scale degree 7 which is devoid of any objectionable unprepared dissonance with the countersubject.
+When dominant harmony prevails at the conclusion of the subject we find the answer starting on scale degree 7 which is devoid of any objectionable dissonance.